-One of the first things that most people now about Argentinians is their love of Meat!!!
-Beef is a big part of Argentinian life and everywhere you go you will find that every single restaurant has at least a few choices of beef at very reasonable prices.
+One of the first things that most people now about Argentinians is their love of Meat!
+Beef is a big part of Argentinian life and everywhere you go you will find most restaurant have a few choices of beef at very reasonable prices.

 My experience here in Buenos Aires was that the succulent choices of beef were far more filling and cheaper than any type of chicken on the menu.